-Bytes per sector: The number of bytes per sector as set up in the drive switches (hard sector drives), or calculated by following the procedure in section 3.12 Computing Sectors per Track.
+Bytes per sector: The number of bytes per sector as set up in the drive switches (hard sector drives) or calculated using the procedure in section 3.12.

-Cylinder: Cylinder number of defect, RETURN or ^C if
+Cylinder: Cylinder number of defect, RETURN or ^C if no more.

-no more.

 Head: Head number of defect.